-- (i) Under 19 Division Two is exempt from this Rule, for clarity, Under 19 Division One players are eligible to play in a second or subsequent game in Under 19 Division Two provided they have not played a higher Senior grade prior and are not on the RPL. - (D) Individual Clubs or Clubs under a JV partnership who field an Under 19 Division One and an Under 19 Division Two team must submit a restricted players list (RPL) to the CMC for approval prior to the beginning of the home and away season.
-The list must comprise of eleven (11) players who will be ineligible to play in Under 19 Division Two for the entirety of the home and away season and finals series.
-Remaining U19 age eligible players will be eligible to play in both the Under 19 Division One or U19 Division Two competitions throughout the season.
+must submit a restricted players list (RPL) to the CMC for approval prior to the beginning of the home and away season.
+The list must comprise of eleven (11) players who will be ineligible to play in Men's Under 19.5 Division Two for the entirety of the home and away season and finals series.
+Remaining Men's Under 19.5 age eligible players will be eligible to play in both the Men's Under 19.5 Division One or Men's Under 19.5 Division Two competitions throughout the season.
 Subject to CMC approval, Clubs are able to make up to two changes to the RPL list prior to June 30.
+This rule applies to the home and away season as well as the finals series.

+- (i) may submit an Overage Players List (OPL) to the CMC for approval prior to the beginning of the home and away season.
+The list can comprise of up to four (4) players who have turned 20 years old between January 1 and June 30 of the Competition year.
+These players will be eligible to play in Under 19.5 Division Two for the entirety of the home and away season and finals series.
+Subject to CMC approval, Clubs are able to request changes to the OPL list.
+Requests for changes must be submitted to the league by 12:00pm on the Friday prior to the Match in which permission is sought for the Player/s to play.
+When approving players to be eligible for the OPL the CMC will consider the club's overall available player numbers, as well as the player's playing history. - (E) Where a club has two teams in the same competition, these teams are to be ranked at the start of the season in accordance with Rule 12.7 and treated in all respects as if they were consecutively ranked teams in two

-This rule applies to the home and away season as well as the finals series. - (E) Where a club has two teams in the same competition, these teams are to be ranked at the start of the season in accordance with Rule 12.7 and treated in all respects as if they were consecutively ranked teams in two different grades.
-In accordance with Rule 11.2.7 (B) once a player has played nine (9) or more matches in a higher ranked team, they are not permitted to drop back more than one team. - (F) If, in a particular Round, a Team is scheduled for a bye, or has its fixture cancelled or postponed for any reason, no Player who was in that Team in the previous Round is eligible to play in a lower Grade.
-Under 19 eligible players are exempt from this rule however; - (i) They cannot be selected for a lower grade senior football team as per Rule 12.7 - (ii) RPL players cannot play in Under 19 Division Two
+- different grades.
+In accordance with Rule 11.2.7 (B) once a player has played nine (9) or more Matches in a higher ranked team, they are not permitted to drop back more than one team. - (F) If, in a particular Round, a Team is scheduled for a bye, or has its fixture cancelled or postponed for any reason, no Player who was in that Team or a higher grade in the previous Round is eligible to play in a lower Grade.
+Men's Under 19.5 eligible players are exempt from this rule however; - (i) They cannot be selected for a lower grade senior football team as per competition grade rankings set out in Rule 12.7 - (ii) RPL players cannot play in Men's Under 19.5 Division Two - (iii) A maximum of two (2) players who participated in Men's Premier Division are permitted to participate in Men's Under 19.5 Division One. - (iv) A maximum of two (2) players who participated in Women's Premier Division or Women's Division One are permitted to participate in Women's Under 20 Division One.

-Example: In Round 7 a Women's Division One team is scheduled to have a bye, so no player who played in in the Women's Division One team in Round 6 may play in Women's Division Two in Round 7.
+Example: In Round 7 a Women's Division One team is scheduled to have a bye, so no player who played in the Women's Division One team in Round 6 may play in Women's Division Two in Round 7.

-Guidance Note: For clarity, in the case of a bye after a cancelled or washed out fixture, the previous week is considered to be the last competition match the team played or received a forfeit for.
+Guidance Note: For clarity, in the case of a bye after a cancelled or washed-out fixture, the previous week is the last competition Match the team played or received a forfeit for.